Ice sheets controlled deep sea Arctic methane emissions08/08/2019 By BGS Press

 It is the first time that deep-sea methane emissions in the Arctic, known as seeps, have been linked to changing continental ice volumes.

-‘The middle episode, 40–50 000 years ago, identified in a shallow drill core, also happened when the ice was retreating.
+‘The middle episode, 40 000 to 50 000 years ago, identified in a shallow drill core, also happened when the ice was retreating.
 In these two cases it is the removal of pressure that caused the methane to seep.

 Seep carbonates are sedimentary rocks made of carbonate-cemented seabed sediment.
 Calcium carbonate (CaCO3) is the mineral that mainly constitutes limestone and marble.
 Seep carbonates are geological archives used for reconstructing the chronology of past seabed methane emissions.